 What are workspace roles?

 Roles control what features a member has access to in a workspace.
-Workspace Owners and Org Workspace Admins can assign roles to members in a workspace to set what members can do.
-Roles are unique to each workspace.
-So, if you belong to multiple workspaces, you’ll have a role for each workspace you belong to.
+Workspace Owners and Org Workspace Admins can assign roles to workspace members to set what members can do.
+Roles are unique to each workspace–if you belong to multiple workspaces, you’ll have a role for each workspace you belong to.

-Permissions, on the other hand, determine the level of access within a document or for data.
+Permissions, on the other hand, determine the level of access you have to specific resources.